maxim-andrews/setup-app/packages/front-serve-plugin/README.md

 # front-serve-plugin
-A webpack plugin to serve front-end with koa.js works together with webpack-koa-server
+A webpack4 plugin to serve front-end with koa.js.
+Works with webpack-koa-server.